Cannabis, Marijuana & Edibles for Dogs Safety | Complete Guide Skip to content

 Edibles are forms of cannabis products made into treats like gummies and chocolates and can contain THC, CBD, or both.
 Edibles can often be a big cause of emergency vet trips due to cannabis toxicity.
 That’s usually the case when pets eat edibles made for humans.
 These edibles often contain other toxic ingredients, like chocolate, xylitol, or raisins.

-However, there are edibles specifically formulated for dogs, and these are generally considered safe as they avoid toxic ingredients and contain low amounts of hemp extract.
+However, there are edibles specifically formulated for dogs that we can use to incorporate CBD, and these are generally considered safe in hemp chews as they avoid toxic ingredients and contain low amounts of hemp extract.

 Marijuana